pi-top/pi-top-4-.NET-SDK/README.md

 ## Running Visual Studio Code Insiders and the .NET Interactive notebook extension on the device

-Then add the [.NET interactive extension](https://github.com/dotnet/interactive#visual-studio-code) and now you can use .NET Interactive notebooks directly on your pi-top.
+Open VScode and add the [.NET interactive extension](https://github.com/dotnet/interactive#visual-studio-code).
+Now you can use .NET Interactive notebooks directly on your pi-top.

 ## Manual installation steps